Chesterfield go 16 points clear at top of after beating Southend United - report

 Incredibly, this was their 18th successive home win in all competitions.
 These three goals also take them to a magnificent 72 bagged in the league.

-Southend had some chances in the first-half, but they failed to take them, unlike the clinical hosts.
+Southend are a good side and they had some chances in the first-half, but they failed to take them, unlike the clinical hosts, and they ended up paying the price.

 Manager Paul Cook freshened up the starting line-up from the midweek win against Woking with Ryheem Sheckleford, Bailey Clements, Michael Jacobs and Berry replacing Jeff King, Branden Horton, Ollie Banks and Dobra.
 Sheckleford came back in after recovering from a shin injury, Clements was making his first Spireites start of the season after being recalled from his loan at Eastleigh, while Berry was given a chance to impress from the start rather than off the bench.